SolarXYZ/Weather-Buddy/README.md

-# Chipy
-Computer Chip Database
+# Chipy - The Most Advenced Computer Chip Database

+- Daily Chips Added
+- Easy to use
+- Searching Available